SafwanPS/lib_ruapp/README.md

 # lib_ruapp
-A library for RU App associated with sysrepo
+A library for RU App